What’s a Perfect Credit Score Really Worth?

-Credit cards and perfect credit
+Credit cards for perfect credit

-In terms of credit cards, having an excellent or perfect score can be an advantage, particularly if you want to be able to earn upper tier rewards.
+In terms of credit cards, having an excellent or perfect score can be an advantage, particularly if you want to be able to earn upper-tier rewards.

 Cards that demand a higher credit score to qualify typically offer more generous new account bonuses, more opportunities to earn rewards and additional built-in perks.